agkaragkani/Sexual-Education-Website-Sexally/README.md

-# Sexally - A Pleasure-Focused Sex Education Platform
+# Sexally - A no-shame Sex Education Platform

 > A comprehensive online platform dedicated to providing pleasure-focused sex education for teens and adults, aimed at breaking taboos and fostering open dialogue.